Thai National Parks

 About Kui Buri

-The park is the only place in Thailand where sandalwood can be harvested for the cremation of royal family members.
-Nine trees were cut down for the cremation of King Bhumibol Adulyadej.
-A royal brahmin spent one month selecting trees meeting royal criteria: they must be dead and have been over 100 years old. (source: Wikipedia).
+Uniquely, Kui Buri National Park is the only location in Thailand where sandalwood can be harvested for the cremation of members of the royal family.
+For the cremation of King Bhumibol Adulyadej, nine sandalwood trees were selected.
+A royal Brahmin spent a month choosing trees that met the royal criteria: they had to be dead and over 100 years old. (source: Wikipedia).

 A solitary elephant in wildlife watching area